tauri-apps/tauri/README.md

 respect of the original authors.
 Thankyou - this project would never have been possible without your amazing contribution to open-source and we are honoured to carry the torch further.
 Of special note:
-- [zserge](https://github.com/zserge) for the original webview approach
+- [zserge](https://github.com/zserge) for the original webview approach and go bindings
 - [Boscop](https://github.com/Boscop) for the Rust Bindings

 ## Documentation